dariafdrv1/Dynamic-Pricing-Optimization-for-Retail-Fashion/README.md

 If no data is available for the selected combination (for example, if a certain category is not sold by any brand in that season), the program communicates this clearly and terminates.

+## Part 3: Interactive Exploration (Looped Visualization)

+The third part of the program expands the analysis by allowing users to **continuously explore price patterns** across all brands, categories, and seasons in a single interactive session.
+Unlike the previous modules, which focus on one-time comparisons, this step introduces a **looped visualization system** that lets users generate multiple analyses without restarting the program.

+Once the dataset is loaded and validated, the program automatically identifies all available categories and seasons directly from the data.
+This ensures that the user is always selecting from accurate, up-to-date options and prevents input errors such as typos or unavailable entries.

+After the user selects a category and a season, the program filters the dataset to display only the products that match those criteria.
+It then calculates the average current price for each brand, skipping any missing values to maintain reliable results.

+The filtered data is presented visually through a **bar chart**, where:

+- The **x-axis** represents the different brands.

+- The **y-axis** displays the average current price.

+- Each bar is labeled with the brand name and annotated with the corresponding average price value.

+- The chart title clearly indicates the selected category and season.

+If there is no data available for the chosen combination, the program informs the user and returns to the selection phase without errors or interruptions.

+After each visualization, the user is asked whether they would like to analyze another category or season.
+By confirming, the user can immediately repeat the process with new selections, enabling smooth and continuous exploration of pricing trends across the entire dataset.
+If the user chooses to exit, the program ends.

+This step enhances user interaction by combining automated data filtering, statistical summarization, and dynamic visualization in one continuous loop.
+It allows both consumers and analysts to easily observe how brand pricing strategies differ across various market conditions and seasonal contexts.

 ## License